 When you're ready, we'll put a pressure cuff round your upper arm, clean the crook of your elbow with antiseptic, then insert the needle.
 This leads to a blood bag, which sits on an agitator scale beside you.

 The scales constantly weigh and monitor your donation, and will stop automatically when you've given enough blood.

 It usually only takes 5-15 minutes to donate a full unit of blood.
 As part of this process we set aside a few small samples of blood for testing.

 While you're giving blood, you can read, chat, or just have a daydream.
 We'll keep an eye on you to make sure you're OK.

 When you're done, we'll take the needle out carefully, and put on a sterile dressing.

 Take it easy

-When you're finished, head to the tea area and relax for at least 15 minutes with a drink and a snack.
+After this, head to the tea area and relax for at least five minutes with a drink and a snack.
 Everyone knows this is the best bit.

 It takes around an hour to give blood.
 However, you can bask in the knowledge that you're a lifesaver for as long as you want.

 If you feel unwell or suffer any discomfort or problems after giving blood, or if you have doubts about whether your blood should be used for patients, please let us know on 0345 90 90 999